zthorus/Zythium-1/README.md

 (including the video memory).
 The video controller of this computer has an HDMI output to display 128 x 192 pixel images with 16 colors.
 It also features the display of eight 8x8-pixel sprites, which makes this computer suitable for developing and playing simple arcade video games.
-The manual (in PDF) describing the ZTH1 CPU and how to program it is included in this repository.
+This repository includes manual (ZTH1_CPU.pdf) describing the ZTH1 CPU and how to program it and a manual (ZTH1_MC.pdf) describing the micro-computer architecture with a focus on the video-controller.